Block Production and Emissions

 TIP

-Rewards are created on a per-block basis; however, the distribution of rewards is done over a seven-day period.
+Rewards are created on a per-block basis; however, the distribution of rewards is done over a three-day period.

 Rewards are streamed linearly over this period to depositors proportionally to their deposit amounts.
 The reward window is reset each time new rewards are added.